top of page

 About

 At Tara Psychology, I help you find the rhythm that fits your nervous system and your life.
 For some, equilibrium looks like calm.
-For others, it's focus, momentum, or clarity.
+For others, it's focus, momentum, or creativity.
 Your unique experiences shape who you are, and so should the care you receive.

 This road was never made with me in mind